Detroit police investigating mystery demolition of house

 DETROIT (AP) - Police in Detroit are looking into who demolished a house that a Michigan lawmaker and her nonprofit group were planning to rehab for a needy family.

-Detroit police Sgt.
-Nicole Kirkwood says Tuesday that the case is being investigated as malicious destruction of property.
+The case is being investigated as malicious destruction of property, according to Detroit police Sgt.
+Nicole Kirkwood.

-Mayor Mike Duggan’s office says information shows the house on Minock in northwest Detroit was torn down on or around Sept.
-20, but that it was not on a list of properties slated for demolition and was not in the pipeline in preparation to be razed.

 Democratic Rep. Sherry Gay-Dagnogo has said the house was torn down without notice to her or her nonprofit group, Coalition to Integrate Technology and Education.
 The property was purchased last year for $1,000 from the Detroit Land Bank Authority.